jkwellyn/orb_archetyper/README.md

 2. Logging - console and logfile
 3. Unit test coverage (simplecov)
 4. Documentation (rdoc)
-5. Static analysis (rubocop)
+5. Style check (rubocop)
-6. Metrics and stats (metric_fu removed in 0.0.4, will return in the future)
-7. Annotations - annotation_manager built on top of rake-notes (TODO, FIXME, OPTIMIZE)
+6. Annotations - annotation_manager built on top of rake-notes (TODO, FIXME, OPTIMIZE)
-8. Rake tasks
+7. Rake tasks
-9. Git project initialization
+8. Git project initialization
-10. A jenkins build.sh script to simplify how jenkins executes/invokes commands
+9. A jenkins build.sh script to simplify how jenkins executes/invokes commands

 ### Meta projects

-#TODO this section may change as we make more modifications to the archetyper
+#### TODO this section may change as we make more modifications to the archetyper

 The orb-archetyper will generate an empty shell of a project when you generate with `-t meta`.
 In order to hook in your sub-projects to the meta project:

-1. Generate the appropriate projec type (likely core or utility) WITHIN the meta project's folder.
+1. Generate the appropriate project type (likely core or utility) WITHIN the meta project's folder.

 2. Add your sub-project to the list of projects within the meta project's Rakefile.

 ## Contributing